thordreier/SimpleIP/FUNCTIONS.md

         Same format as -Subnet

     -Mask <String>
-        If input IP is in format without subnet mask, this parameter must be set to either
+        If subnet is in format without subnet mask, this parameter must be set to either
         - Quad dot format,        eg. "255.255.255.0"
         - Mask length (0-32),     eg. "24"
         - Mask length with slash, eg. "/24"